jvloo/popcat-popbot/README.md

 *Navigate to "Network" tab to check if your API request accepted or rejected (in red text)*

 <img src="https://i.imgur.com/UFYw0hw.png">

+## How to Use (Advanced - Python version)

+1. Make sure you have install Python3 with PIP (Python package manager)
+2. Install selenium package via PIP
+3. Double click to run **clickbot-v2.py**

+*You can open multiple selenium browser if your PC can support*

 ## Credit